 - New Zealand museums have a collective site with a good search engine - try 'weights' or 'bullion scales' for pictures and text of some stunning artefacts of folk and colonial history

-- Here's a live listing of salerooms in the UK – some specialists like Horner’s of Norfolk have sold many lots of surplus Inspectors’ equipment, and it is always a good guide to valuing antiques to see what they fetched at a recent auction!
+- Here's a live listing of salerooms in the UK – good for buyers and sellers too.
+It's especially a good guide to valuing antiques to see what they fetched at a recent auction!

 - This is an auction house in Gloucestershire England who have held several successful auctions featuring weights and measures items.

 - A great Russian website showing the Volgograd Museum of Scales and Weights, associated with a major scale firm in Central Southern Russia.
 In Cyrillic script in Russian, with other languages available.
 Some very good photos of exotic and rare items!

-- The South East Midlands Auction house who handled the disposal of member Brian Brass's important collection in June 2013.
+- The South East Midlands Auction house who handled the disposal of important collections of weights and scales.
 Includes an archived list of hammer prices.

-- Detailed and scholarly information on pharmacy and associated weighing practices from one of our Australian members and includes an illustrated catalogue of British apothecary weights.
+- Detailed and scholarly information on pharmacy and associated weighing practices from an Australian enthusiast and expert - it includes an illustrated catalogue of British apothecary weights.

 - A Collectors Weekly with illustrations of scales and requests for information - useful to separate out the rare from the merely bizarre.

 - A knowledge hub based on the UK colour magazine publication The Searcher with news and features from the world of metal-detecting.

 - A valuable archive on precision balances and other scales from Germany and Central Europe.
-It was collected by the late Hans Jenemann (an ISASC(E) member) and has been digitised by two current members.
+It was collected by the late Hans Jenemann (an ISASC(E) member) and has been digitised.
 Thomas Allgeier and Ritzo Holtman have rescued high-quality photos of these beautiful artefacts and have also incorporated a searchable index of Hans Jenemann's original research papers.
 Brilliant!